nib-pattern-library/nib-pattern-library/README.md

 ## Directory structure

-    dist/             #all the generated files live here index.html        #the home page
+    dist/             #all the generated files live here - any changes you make here will be lost!!! index.html        #the home page

-    src/
+    src/              #all the source files live here

       component/      #all the style and script files live here index.js        #the script entry file where you should write/require your code